craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

+### 7.3.0 to 7.4.0
+7.4.0.sql is needed (wil be taken care of by the database upgrade script).

 ### 7.2.0 to 7.3.0
 7.3.0.sql is needed (wil be taken care of by the database upgrade script).